pclubiitk/Campus-Discuss-Backend/README.md

 Unsuccessful : 400_BAD_REQUEST / 401_UNAUTHORIZED / 404_NOT_FOUND
 ```
 #### Fetch Comments by Post
-View all the comments (and their replies) of a post.
+View all the comments (and their replies) of a post recursively.
 ```
 url: /comments/view/<int:pk>/
 method : GET